 - Organize working groups on ethics.
 Visit our Education Section for reading list, activities, and ideas

 - Engage with campus groups that promote leadership and ethics, and post your activities on the Global Ethics Network

 - Help us promote Carnegie events and educational resources through your social networks and social media

 - Take part in and help promote our annual International Student Essay Contest and Student Research Conference

-Ambassadors have a strong passion for ethical leadership, a commitment to social and global justice, and a desire to learn and become involved with Carnegie Council.
-Carnegie Council Student Ambassadors come from a variety of academic majors, including: political science; business; law; art history; and media studies, for example.
+Ambassadors have a strong passion for ethical leadership, a commitment to social and global justice, and a desire to learn and to become involved with Carnegie Council.
+Carnegie Council Student Ambassadors come from a variety of academic majors, including political science, business, law, fine arts, history, and philosophy.
 Ambassadors have the opportunity to obtain professional development, explore their leadership and communication talents, and gain access to a unique career network in international affairs.
 Students have opportunities to become more involved with Carnegie Council activities as invited guests and participants in public programs.

 This is an unpaid post, and we require a commitment of a full academic year.